Renegade13Code/Comprehensive_Angular_Notes/Notes.md

 ```
 * `initialState` is the initial data that we use, it is assigned as a default value to the state parameter so that the first time the function is called it is set.
 * The first time the function is called NgRx will pass a initializer action and therefore the `default` case is set to return the `initialState` in this case.
 * NB: Very important that when using NgRX that current state must never be altered - it must stay immutable.
 Therefore we create a copy of the current state and then alter and return that copy.
+* `Object.freeze()` freezes an object, other code cannot delete or change its properties.
+Ensures immutability.
+* Note that you should not have asynchronous code or access local storage from within the reducer.

 ## Setting up the NgRx Store
 * Must import and declare the `StoreModule` in the app module